brikis98/yevgeniy-brikman-homepage/_posts/2014-07-15-the-saga-of-stank.md

 sight of a pint of Ben and Jerry's ice cream that had transformed into a Xenomorph egg.
 No, that's not right.
-The ice cream had spawned a huge blob of mold that tore through the lid and crawled, stretched, and oozed its fuzzy blue green body up the freezer door.
+The ice cream had spawned a huge blob of mold that tore through the lid and crawled, stretched, and oozed its fuzzy blue-green body up the freezer door.
 I brought the lysol up, took aim... but I was too late.
 As the door swung a bit further, the full power of the smell hit me.